Charles J. Hynes: Early life and education

 As he was widely known as "Joe", he legally changed his middle name to Joseph upon running for political office.
-He attended St. Ann's Academy in Queens (now Archbishop Molloy High School), and received both his bachelor's degree, in 1957, and his J.D. in 1961 from St. John's University in Jamaica, Queens.
+He attended St. Ann's Academy in Queens (now Archbishop Molloy High School) before receiving his undergraduate (1957) and J.D.
+(1961) degrees from St. John's University in Jamaica, Queens.

 Career before 1989

 In 1963, Hynes began working for the Legal Aid Society as an associate attorney.
 He joined the Kings County District Attorney's Office in 1969, as an Assistant District Attorney.
 In 1971, Hynes was appointed as Chief of the Rackets Bureau, and was named First Assistant District Attorney in 1973.

-In 1975, Governor Hugh Carey and Attorney General Louis Lefkowitz appointed Hynes as special state prosecutor for Nursing Homes, Health and Social Services, in response to a massive scandal in the state’s nursing home industry.
+In 1975, Governor Hugh Carey and Attorney General Louis Lefkowitz appointed Hynes as special state prosecutor for Nursing Homes, Health and Social Services, in response to a massive scandal in the state's nursing home industry.
 Hynes' office launched a comprehensive attack on Medicaid fraud, and his Medicaid Fraud Control Unit eventually became a national model, cited in a report of the House Select Committee on Aging as the best in the country.
 Hynes testified before the United States Congress in 1976, in favor of legislation establishing state fraud control units and providing federal funding.
 The legislation became law in 1977.
 Now, 48 states have Medicaid Fraud Control Units.

-Hynes was appointed the 24th New York City Fire Commissioner by Mayor Edward I. Koch on November 5, 1980 upon the resignation of Augustus A. Beekman.
+Hynes was appointed the 24th New York City Fire Commissioner by Mayor Edward I. Koch on November 5, 1980, upon the resignation of Augustus A. Beekman.
 Hynes served in that position until his resignation on October 22, 1982.
 He served as a Commissioner for the New York State Commission of Investigation between 1983 and 1985, by appointment of New York State Assembly Speaker Stanley Fink.
 In 1985, Governor Mario Cuomo appointed District Attorney Hynes as Special State Prosecutor for the New York City Criminal Justice System.

-In 1987 Hynes investigated the death of Michael Griffith, an African-American teen.
+In 1987 Hynes investigated the death of Michael Griffith, an African-American man.
 Hynes secured three homicide convictions against the defendants and published a book about the case.